Restaurants in Gracia

 Onna Coffee ★ 4.4

-Onna Coffee in Barcelona's Gracia is the Costa Rican-born roaster's first cafe: their own farm beans, filter setups and a small daily-bake counter at the front.
+Onna Coffee in Barcelona's Gracia is the Costa Rican-born roaster's first cafe: their own farm beans, filter setups and a small daily-bake counter.

 Signature drink: Filter coffee